Compare School Options

 Research schools and programs

-Students are often surprised to discover just how many online master’s in data science degrees are available, so it’s crucial for them to quickly determine how they will narrow down the list of prospective schools.
+Students are often surprised to discover just how many online master’s in data science programs are available, so it’s crucial for them to quickly determine how they will narrow down the list of prospective schools.

-One important factor is the school’s accreditation status, as any programs from an unaccredited school will not be worth the time and money to attend.
 Another important factor is cost, as most students have a budget that will inevitably preclude applying for the most expensive programs.
 Beyond accreditation status and the price, students may wish to rule out schools that don’t offer enough of a support system for remote learners.

 Prepare for tests and applications

-Some online master’s in data science programs no longer require students to submit GRE scores as part of their application, while others still have this as a major requirement.
+Application requirements vary by school and program.
+For example, some online master’s in data science programs no longer require students to submit GRE scores as part of their application, while others still have this as a major requirement.
 Be sure to review each application carefully to discover whether it requires the submission of these test scores and the minimum score requirements for the different sections.
 Students who haven’t taken the GRE before should also consider application deadlines, as it may take up to three months to study for the exam and up to 15 days to receive test results.

 Select your program

-With the list of schools narrowed down, students must determine which online master’s in data science program(s) they will apply to.
+With the list of schools narrowed down, students must determine which online master’s in data science programs they will apply to.

 Cost should still be a primary consideration, and students are encouraged to only apply to programs they can afford.
 Students may also explore the job placement rate of specific programs, which can help them assess their odds of getting their ideal job.
 It is also helpful to research which professors are teaching courses in the program, as professors with solid connections to the data science field can help students find great jobs after graduation.